ThomasQuinnKelly/bip-reference-person/README.md

 ## Project Breakdown

 1. bip-reference-reactor: This is the root reactor project (you are in that repo now).
 This project forms the aggregate of modules that make up the complete service app, and manages the Fortify scans.
 In addition to its typical reactor duties, this project contains:
-	- a maven profile, and a `./fortify.sh` script to run Fortify
+	- maven profiles, and a `./fortify.sh` script to run Fortify
 	- a local-dev folder with docker images to run in the spring "local-int" (docker) mode, and with tools to simplify SwA code review submissions.
 	- a `template.yaml` file which is the Openshift deployment template used during the CI/CD pipeline for deployment.
 	- a `testing.yaml` file which is used to configure the Helm Chart used by the CI/CD pipeline for the Kubernetes deployments.